 Quarantine Pests: Gymnosporangium spp.; Xylella fastidiosa; Phytophthora ramorum a.
-Conditions for Gymnosporangium rusts Additional declaration: "Gymnosporangium spp. are not known to occur on (name of plant species) in (the country or state where the plants were produced) ".
-OR "The plants were from a crop inspected during the growing season and no ru
+Conditions for Gymnosporangium rusts Additional declaration: "Gymnosporangium spp. are not known to occur on (name of plant species) in (the country or state where the plants were produced)".

 A. For Cuttings and Whole Plants